 GRADING: You must achieve a passing score of at least 70% to complete this course and receive the 30 hours of awarded continuing education credit.
 There are no letter grades assigned.
 You will receive notice of your total % score.
 Those who score below the minimum of 70% will be contacted by the American Academy of Grief Counseling and options for completing additional course work to achieve a passing score, will be presented.

-In support of improving patient care, this activity has been planned and implemented by Amedco LLC and AIHCP.
-Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by AKH Inc., Advancing Knowledge in Healthcare and The American Institute of Health Care Professionals Inc. AKH Inc., Advancing Knowledge in Healthcare is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Amedco LLC designates this activity for a maximum of 30 Psychologist contact hours.
+AKH Inc., Advancing Knowledge in Healthcare designates this continuing education activity for 30 contact hours.

 The American Institute of Health Care Professionals Inc: is an Approved Provider for Continuing Education by the South Carolina Professional Counselors, Marriage & Family Therapists and Psycho-Educational Specialists licensing board, Provider # 4637.